 Accidental overdose deaths are now the leading cause of accidental death in the United States, exceeding even motor vehicle accidents among people ages 25 to 64.
 Many of these deaths are preventable if emergency medical assistance is summoned, but people using drugs or alcohol illegally often fear arrest if they call 911, even in cases where they need emergency medical assistance for a friend or family member at the scene of a suspected overdose.
 The best way to encourage overdose witnesses to seek medical help is to exempt them from arrest and prosecution for minor drug and alcohol law violations, an approach often referred to as Good Samaritan 911.

 The chance of surviving an overdose, like that of surviving a heart attack, depends greatly on how fast one receives medical assistance.
 Witnesses to heart attacks rarely think twice about calling 911, but witnesses to an overdose often hesitate to call for help or, in many cases, simply don’t make the call.
 In fact, research confirms the most common reason people cite for not calling 911 is fear of police involvement.

-Twelve states and the District of Columbia have enacted policies to provide limited immunity from arrest or prosecution for minor drug law violations for people who summon help at the scene of an overdose.
-New Mexico was the first state to pass such a policy and has been joined in recent years by California, Colorado, New Jersey, New York, Rhode Island, Illinois, Florida, Massachusetts, Connecticut, North Carolina and Washington.
+Fourteen states and the District of Columbia have enacted policies to provide limited immunity from arrest or prosecution for minor drug law violations for people who summon help at the scene of an overdose.
+New Mexico was the first state to pass such a policy and has been joined in recent years by California, Colorado, New Jersey, New York, Rhode Island, Illinois, Florida, Massachusetts, Connecticut, North Carolina, Vermont, Delaware and Washington.